-- 1 services in India. - 2 Our NITI Aayog, which is sort of our version - 3 of the planning commission, has described India as the - 4 AI garage for 40 percent of the world, and they've got - 5 a strategy paper on AI.
-As you know, the big data set - 6 question, it's complicated because, again, India is - 7 looking at it as a way towards machine learning, but - 8 there are also concerns of data protection and privacy - 9 that arise in that context. - 10 And the big tension really is that, on one - 11 hand, the policymakers want to leverage this and have - 12 this data and sort of learn from it and, on the other, - of course, there's the question of the privacy rights - 14 of Indian citizens and especially of marginalized - 15 citizens, people who are not able to assert their - 16 rights in the consumer forum. - 17 And the final -- so none of this is law yet, - 18 but both in the proposed privacy legislation and in - 19 the proposed IT amendment act, the question has arisen - 20 of whether foreign companies with a sizable user base - 21 in India should be asked to localize data in India. - 22 So both these proposed legislations have suggested - 23 that these companies might be made to host their data - 24 sets in India, and I think that that also is cause for - 25 concern if they're thinking about it from a privacy
+1 services in India.

+2 Our NITI Aayog, which is sort of our version of the planning commission, has described India as the 3 4 AI garage for 40 percent of the world, and they've got 5 a strategy paper on AI.
+As you know, the big data set б question, it's complicated because, again, India is 7 looking at it as a way towards machine learning, but there are also concerns of data protection and privacy 8 9 that arise in that context.

+10 And the big tension really is that, on one 11 hand, the policymakers want to leverage this and have 12 this data and sort of learn from it and, on the other, 13 of course, there's the question of the privacy rights 14 of Indian citizens and especially of marginalized 15 citizens, people who are not able to assert their 16 rights in the consumer forum.

+17 And the final -- so none of this is law yet, but both in the proposed privacy legislation and in 18 the proposed IT amendment act, the question has arisen 19 of whether foreign companies with a sizable user base 20 21 in India should be asked to localize data in India.
+22 So both these proposed legislations have suggested 23 that these companies might be made to host their data sets in India, and I think that that also is cause for 24 25 concern if they're thinking about it from a privacy
-- 1 and data protection point of view. - 2 I'm going to stop here.
-I just wanted to - 3 flag all of this in case anyone has questions later. - 4 Thank you so much. - 5 MS. CONNELLY: Thank you very much for those - 6 really interesting comments. - 7 We'll move down the line and next up is - 8 James. - 9 MR. DIPPLE-JOHNSTONE: Thank you very much - 10 and thank you.
-It's an honor to be here on this panel - 11 with you today. - 12 So I've got four issues.
-And I think the - 13 first, which has already been very ably covered, which - 14 is that about public trust and the risk of losing - 15 public trust in the rollout of AI systems and the role - 16 of regulators needing to work together both within - 17 country, but also internationally, which is my second - 18 theme. - 19 This is an emerging area, one where I don't - 20 think we still have a clear picture of what AI's - 21 impact on our societies will be.
-And with that in - 22 mind, it's important that regulators keep themselves - 23 up to date, keep relevant and work together with - 24 others.
-And that's very much the approach we've taken - 25 in the UK.
-The ICO has a remit in some of the

-- 1 technology, but actually, we work very closely with, - 2 for example, colleagues at the Competition and Market
+1 and data protection point of view.
+2 I'm going to stop here.
+I just wanted to 3 flag all of this in case anyone has questions later.
+4 Thank you so much.
+5 MS. CONNELLY: Thank you very much for those б really interesting comments.
+7 We'll move down the line and next up is 8 James.
+9 MR. DIPPLE-JOHNSTONE: Thank you very much and thank you.
+It's an honor to be here on this panel 10 11 with you today.
+12 So I've got four issues.
+And I think the 13 first, which has already been very ably covered, which is that about public trust and the risk of losing 14 15 public trust in the rollout of AI systems and the role 16 of regulators needing to work together both within 17 country, but also internationally, which is my second 18 theme.
+19 This is an emerging area, one where I don't think we still have a clear picture of what AI's 20 21 impact on our societies will be.
+And with that in 22 mind, it's important that regulators keep themselves 23 up to date, keep relevant and work together with others.
+And that's very much the approach we've taken technology, but actually, we work very closely with, for example, colleagues at the Competition and Market Authority, the Financial Conduct Authority, the Center for Data Ethics and Innovation and the Alan Turing Institute to look at the common issues that face us all and how we can improve our regulation.